rwtodd/Java.FileViewer_JFX/README.md

-# kt-file-view
+# jfx-file-view

-This is a small Kotlin/JavaFX project that I'm using to get more familiar with Kotlin.
+This is a small JavaFX project that I'm using to gain experience with JavaFX.
 It is a viewer for large files, that only holds small blocks of a file in memory at any given time.

 ## Status